uptechteam/react-native-cookbook/deployment-pipeline.md

   Just remove '=' sign.
 Should be `bundle exec fastlane ios setup --env staging`

-* 2FA in apple id while running in CI.
+* 2FA in your Apple ID while running in CI.

+  If you have 2FA in your account, command will ask you to write the code from SMS.
+It's not a problem if you run script locally, but in CI you can't write it.

-  You can fix it by adding apple_id (id of the app from AppStore) to the pilot() :
+  You can fix it by adding apple_id (id of the app from AppStore) to the pilot():

   ```
   lane :deploy_to_testflight do |options|